kashish2601/Bookopedia/README.md

 # Bookopedia
-A project on free and paid engineering books.
+ It is a project on free and paid engineering books